-Earlier this year, when we revealed that the ILPA and EVCA were reviewing their reporting templates and guidance in light of regulatory and investor concerns over fees and carried interest we predicted the issue would snowball.
+When we revealed last month that ILPA and the EVCA were reviewing their reporting templates and guidance in light of regulatory and investor concerns over fees and carried-interest we predicted the issue would snowball.

-Soon after that letter, a coalition of state officials sent a letter to SEC chair Mary Jo White urging the SEC to mandate standardized fee disclosures by force.
-In response, our sister title, Private Equity International, wrote that no matter what the SEC does this debate isn’t going away anytime soon.
+A month on, and a coalition of state officials are now urging the SEC to mandate standardized fee disclosures by force.
+On Friday, our sister title, Private Equity International, wrote that no matter what the SEC does this debate isn’t going away anytime soon.
 So better to have your affairs in order now, before it means losing LP commitments or, worse yet, regulatory action.

 We wholeheartedly agree.
 But allow us to unpack what’s happening here from a more technical standpoint with respect to reporting (which is of higher interest to the finance and administrative team).

 To begin, consider this: what does it mean exactly to report carried interest?
 It’s a question few are asking, despite most agreeing with criticisms that CalPERS dropped the ball after admitting it didn’t know how much carry it pays its managers.